QUICK, EASY TO FOLLOW

 • Are already worth POINTS… minus POINTS (-75, -90 or -100).

-• Do not need to be matched to win the round.
+• Do not need to be matched to win the round!

 Gameplay

-1. The player dealt the first card begins.
+• The player dealt the first card begins.

-• If the animal illustration matches one of your starting cards, you have a MATCH.
+• If the animal illustration matches one of your starting cards, you have a MATCH!

-4. If you match a card from the draw pile, your turn continues — draw again.
+• If you match a card from the draw pile, your turn continues — draw again.

-5. If you cannot match the card, place it face up next to the draw pile to form the discard pile.
+• If you cannot match the card, place it face up next to the draw pile to form the discard pile.

-6. Discard rules:
+• Discard rules:

 • A discarded card is available to the next player.

-• If the next player can match it, they must take it, along with any revealed matching cards underneath.
+• If the next player can match it, they must take it, along with any revealed matching cards underneath. ~It’s great luck when this happens, because it means you get to match more than one card during your turn! :)

 • After matching from the discard pile, your turn ends (no additional draw — next player’s turn).